blazecorex/blaze/README.md

 # blaze

 One life.
 No rewinds.
-Living boldly, thinking
+Living boldly, thinki
 =